claudeshamie/printf/README.md

-0-Write a function that produces output according to a format.
-1- Handle the following conversion specifiers:

-d
-i
-You don’t have to handle the flag characters
-You don’t have to handle field width
-You don’t have to handle precision
-You don’t have to handle the length modifiers
-2-Handle the following conversion specifiers:

-u
-o
-x
-X
-You don’t have to handle the flag characters
-You don’t have to handle field width
-You don’t have to handle precision
-You don’t have to handle the length modifiers
-3-Use a local buffer of 1024 chars in order to call write as little as possible.
-4-Handle the following custom conversion specifier:

-S : prints the string.
-Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)
-5-Handle the following conversion specifier: p.

-You don’t have to handle the flag characters
-You don’t have to handle field width
-You don’t have two handle precision
-You don’t have to handle the length modifiers
-6- Handle the following flag characters for non-custom conversion specifiers:

-+
-space
-#
-7-Handle the following length modifiers for non-custom conversion specifiers:

-l
-h
-Conversion specifiers to handle: d, i, u, o, x, X 8-Handle the field width for non-custom conversion specifiers.
-9-Handle the precision for non-custom conversion specifiers.
-10-Handle the 0 flag character for non-custom conversion specifiers.
-11-Handle the - flag character for non-custom conversion specifiers.All the above options work well together 12-Handle the following custom conversion specifier:

-r : prints the reversed string
-13-Handle the following custom conversion specifier:

-R: prints the rot13'ed string
-14-All the above options work well together
+printf
+_printf is a custom implementation of the C programming function printf.
+This project is an application of the C programming knowledge that main School cohort 3 students have learned since starting the program on May 1, 2017.

+Prototype: int _printf(const char *, ...);

+Examples
+String

+Input: _printf("%s\n", 'This is a string.');
+Output: This is a string.
+Character

+Input: _printf("The first letter in the alphabet is %c\n", 'A');
+Output: The first letter in the alphabet is A
+Integer

+Input: _printf("There are %i dozens in a gross\n", 12);
+Output: There are 12 dozens in a gross
+Decimal:

+Input: _printf("%d\n", 1000);
+Output: 1000
+Project Requirements
+All files will be compiled on Ubuntu 14.04 LTS Programs and functions will be compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic Code must follow the Betty style
+Global variables are not allowed
+Authorized functions and macros: write (man 2 write) malloc (man 3 malloc) free (man 3 free) va_start (man 3 va_start) va_end (man 3 va_end)
+va_copy (man 3 va_copy)
+va_arg (man 3 va_arg)
+Mandatory Tasks
+ Write function that produces output with conversion specifiers c, s, and %.
+ Handle conversion specifiers d, i.
+ Create a man page for your function.
+Advanced Tasks
+ Handle conversion specifier b.
+ Handle conversion specifiers u, o, x, X.
+ Use a local buffer of 1024 chars in order to call write as little as possible.
+ Handle conversion specifier S.
+ Handle conversion specifier p.
+ Handle flag characters +, space, and # for non-custom conversion specifiers.
+ Handle length modifiers l and h for non-custom conversion specifiers.
+ Handle the field width for non-custom conversion specifiers.
+ Handle the precision for non-custom conversion specifiers.
+ Handle the 0 flag character for non-custom conversion specifiers.
+ Handle the custom conversion specifier r that prints the reversed string.
+ Handle the custom conversion specifier R that prints the rot13'ed string.
+ All above options should work well together.
+File Descriptions
+_printf.c: - contains the fucntion _printf, which uses the prototype int _printf(const char *format, ...);.
+The format string is composed of zero or more directives.
+See man 3 printf for more detail. _printf will return the number of characters printed (excluding the null byte used to end output to strings) and will write output to stdout, the standard output stream.
+_putchar.c: - contains the function _putchar, which writes a character to stdout. main.h: - contains all function prototypes used for _printf.
+man_3_printf: - manual page for the custom _printf function.
+print_chars.c: - contains the functions print_c, print_s, print_S, and print_r which handle the conversion specifiers c, s, S, and r, respectively, as well as hex_print, which prints a char's ascii value in uppercase hex print_numbers.c: - contains the functions print_i and print_d, which handle the conversion specifiers i and d, respectively print_hex.c: - contains the functions print_hex, which prints an unsigned int in hexidecimal form, print_x, print_X, and print_p, which handle the conversion specifiers x, X, and p, respectively print_unsigned_int.c: - contains the functions print_u, print_o, and print_b, which handle the conversion specifiers u, o, and b, respectively print_rot13.c - contains the function print_R, which handles the conversion specifier R Authors
+Elsa Khoza | @Elsa_Khoza

+Shamie Kapfudza | @Shamie_Kapfudza